 When Corrigans have arranged any investments for which you have given instructions no further advice will be given to you unless you request it, but Corrigans will be glad to advise you at any time you ask.
 All investments will be registered in your name unless you first agree otherwise in writing.

 Corrigans are authorised to handle client's money and such money will be held in Trust, segregated from the firm's own monies, in a bank account designated "client account".
 Undertakings have been made with our bank that such money belongs to the clients of Corrigans and that neither the bank nor this company have any rights over it.
-Money not committed to investment will be returned to you at the latest address on file by crossed cheque immediately unless there is a seperate Client Agreement to the contrary in force.
+Money not committed to investment within 25 working days of receipt will be returned to you at the latest address on file by crossed cheque or BACS unless there is a seperate Client Agreement to the contrary in force.
 In those circumstances you will be paid interest on the balance standing to your credit in the client account in accordance with The Financial Services (Client Money) Regulations, which require interest to be calculated at a reasonable rate and pay it to you if it exceeds a specified minimum or offset the interest against fees due for the services you receive.
 Subject to any relevant tax legislation, interest will be paid after deduction of income tax.
 Money held by Corrigans on your behalf for more than ten days will be placed on deposit at call with Barclays Bank Plc, P.O.Box 2, 25 High Street, Coventry CV1 5QZ.